 Lubango Huila, Angola Travel Guide

 Bicuar National Park actively protects wildlife.
-Efforts also extend to natural landmarks like Tundavala and Serra da Leba.
+Efforts also reach to natural landmarks like Tundavala and Serra da Leba.

 Lack of water some parts of Angola.
 Mindful usage in showers and facilities helps.
 Report leaking faucets promptly.

-Waste management infrastructure is limited outside major metropolitan areas.
-Not common public recycling.
+Waste management limited infrastructure outside major urban centers.
+No extensive public recycling.
 Minimize plastic waste.

 Make choices that lessen your environmental impact while exploring Lubango.